suejungshin/blockchain-challenge/README.md

 `npm install`
 `npm start`

-Find Big “CryptoKitty” Momma
+## Find Big “CryptoKitty” Momma
-This should be fun exercise that will help you learn some basic blockchain concepts if you are new to them.
+This should be fun exercise that will help you learn some basic blockchain concepts if you are new to them.<br>
 CryptoKitties is a blockchain-based game developed by Axiom Zen that allows players to purchase, collect, breed and sell various types of digital kitties.
 Your objective is to build a program that takes a startingBlock and endingBlock as arguments and counts the total number of births that happened during that range.
-Finally, use that information to find the Kitty (birth timestamp, generation and their genes) that gave birth to the most kitties.
+Finally, use that information to find the Kitty (birth timestamp, generation and their genes) that gave birth to the most kitties.<br>
-Email us at maker@makersplace.com with the answer using startingBlock=6607985 and endingBlock=7028323, along with the source code and we promise to respond immediately!
+Find the answer using startingBlock=6607985 and endingBlock=7028323 <br>
-Tips
+### Tips
-You will need a copy of the Ethereum blockchain.
+You will need a copy of the Ethereum blockchain.<br>
-Setting up an Ethereum node and geth can be tedious, so feel free to use Infura an Ethereum blockchain service.
+Setting up an Ethereum node and geth can be tedious, so feel free to use Infura an Ethereum blockchain service. <br>
-You will run into few challenges with Infura when asking for a huge dataset, so get creative!
+You will run into few challenges with Infura when asking for a huge dataset, so get creative! <br>
 Here is the CryptoKitties contract address and their code.
-The ABI’s and API’s are available in that link.
+The ABI’s and API’s are available in that link. https://etherscan.io/address/0x06012c8cf97bead5deae237070f9587f8e7a266d#code <br>
-Helpful Articles
+### Helpful Articles
 Here are a few articles to help you understand some Ethereum concepts: https://hackernoon.com/understanding-ethereum-a-complete-guide-6f32ea8f5888 https://media.consensys.net/technical-introduction-to-events-and-logs-in-ethereum-a074d65dd61e